raphaelquast/EOmaps/docs/api.rst

 ..
 Note::

     Callbacks are only executed if the layer of the associated ``Maps`` object is actually visible!
-    (This assures that pick-callbacks always referr to the visible dataset.)
+    (This assures that pick-callbacks always refer to the visible dataset.)

+    To define callbacks that are executed independent of the visible layer, attach it to the ``"all"`` layer using something like ``m.all.cb.click.attach.annotate()``.

 Pre-defined click & pick callbacks